ahetrick22/css-framework/README.md

     </div>

 This framework also has navbar classes built in for a navbar fixed to the top of the page.
 There are two style options: light (".nav-light") and dark(".nav-dark").
-These classes should be applied to a nav element.
-Links should be built inside the navbar as <a> elements, and an option is available to make the selected link active ("nav-active").
+These classes should be applied to a "nav" element.
+Links should be built inside the navbar as "a" elements, and an option is available to make the selected link active ("nav-active").

 An example: